samuelpswang/green-software-is-cool/README.md

 * Short-term durability is up to 100 years.
 * Medium-term durability is 100 to 1,000 years.
-* Long-term durabilityis more than 1,000 years.
+* Long-term durability is more than 1,000 years.

 > Never releasing carbon is far better than releasing carbon and then trying to keep it out of the atmosphere for 5,000 years.